 I’m grateful for relationships with my kids.

 Last weekend when my 22-year-old son drove me to the airport, he thanked me for “raising him right” and for “being an exceptional woman“.
-For that, I’m very grateful.
+For that, I’m extraordinarily grateful.

 I’m grateful for COBRA.

-Just one reason (of many) that I quit my job?
+Just one reason (of several) that I quit my job?
 I discovered that my health insurance “benefits” were not discounted.
 I’m paying the same amount to continue my coverage through COBRA.

 Hang in there, friend!
 I hope that your flood fix is covered.